Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 The projected P&L statement

-The projected P&L statement for a gynecologist shows how much revenue and profits your business is expected to generate in the future.
+The projected P&L statement for a gynecologist practice shows how much revenue and profits your business is expected to generate in the future.

-Ideally, your gynecologist's P&L statement should show:
+Ideally, your gynecologist practice's P&L statement should show:

 - Healthy growth - above inflation level